Delta State University: Athletics

-The Delta State University Department of Athletics sponsors thirteen intercollegiate sports, competing at the NCAA Division II level.
+The Delta State University Department of Athletics sponsors thirteen intercollegiate sports (as well as cheerleading, which is not considered a sport by the NCAA), competing at the NCAA Division II level.
 DSU is affiliated with the Gulf South Conference and New South Intercollegiate Swim Conference.
 The institution competes intercollegiately in men's American football, basketball, baseball, swimming, diving, tennis, soccer, and golf.
 The women's intercollegiate program consists of basketball, tennis, fast-pitch softball, cross-country, swimming, soccer, cheerleading, and diving.

 One of Delta State's most notable sports coaches was (Lily) Margaret Wade (1912–1995).
 Wade played on the basketball team for Delta State, but the school dropped the sport when she was 19.
 The school claimed the sport was "too strenuous for young ladies".
 Wade responded, "We cried and burned our uniforms but there was nothing else we could do."
 Basketball was revived in 1973, and Wade was asked to coach the team.
 She coached the women's basketball team to three consecutive AIAW national championships and a 93–4 record, including a 51-game winning streak, at the time, the longest winning streak in women's college basketball.
 One star of these championship teams was Luisa (Lucy) Harris, who was drafted by the New Orleans Jazz in 1977.
 Wade was elected to the Basketball Hall of Fame in 1985.
 Today, the Division I women's basketball player of the year receives the Margaret Wade Trophy.